 A small, land-locked land in between the giants of India and China.
 These power houses.
 Yet Nepal doesn’t need to compete.
 For it stands so incredibly tall on its own, just fine.
 With 8 of the world’s tallest mountains under its belt, Nepal has its own unique quirks and it simply carries on going – whatever is thrown at it.
 The same applies to humans.
 We can all take note from Nepal and stand tall.

-It’s the whole journey that counts and not simply the destination.
+It’s the whole journey that counts, not simply the destination.
 We know that.
 But this could not have been more poignant as I made my way from lakeside Pokhara to the monumental ‘Peace Pagoda’ – one of several UNESCO Heritage sites across Nepal.
 But it was the gems along the way that took me by surprise and delight, as I uncovered my own pathways.
 The journey was always rich in gold; it’s just that the gold was simply in different shades of perspective and relativity.

 The dynamic and striking landscape of Nepal cannot be denied.
 This painting captures the heartbeat of the land while trekking through mountain paths.
 The physical endurance.
 But more so the mental.
 One thought held fast and never faded: the astonishing grounding feeling of the mountains around me.
 Always supporting.
 Holding.